ANTHONY DIPIETRO, ESQ.

 Mr. DiPietro has devoted his law practice to serving the most embattled members of society.
 He strives to provide clients with both investigative and formal legal practices in order to achieve the highest level of representation.
 He is dedicated to ensure that each client's case is properly presented for review.

 Mr. DiPietro will personally handle each client's case, and meticulously review whether further factual development is necessary.
-In most matters, Mr. DiPietro may seek to develop a comprehensive plan to reinvestigate the case in order to determine whether any new facts, evidence, or witnesses may support the client's quest for obtaining relief.
+In most matters, Mr. DiPietro will develop a comprehensive investigative plan in order to attain facts, evidence, and witnesses in support of the client's quest for relief.

 Mr. DiPietro understands the many obstacles associated with litigation, and the dedication required to best serve a client's needs throughout the process.
 He firmly believes that a client's innocence is always the most paramount issue, and that every individual is entitled to Fundamental Fairness and Due Process of Law.